 Our brains naturally navigate towards what we assume is the easiest way to accomplish any given task.
-But what if I told you that what might seem easiest right now might actually crippling your musical efforts in the long term?
-And that you might actually be damaging your efforts to learn music?
+But what if what might seem easiest right now might actually crippling your musical efforts in the long term?
+And even be damaging your efforts to learn music?

 If you struggle to learn music, if you can’t hear music you’ve never played or heard in your “mind’s ear,” if you can’t recognize essential harmonies, then you’re missing the most crucial aspect of learning music: ear training.
 This is the key to learning to play piano by ear.

 Ear training is literally the “listening comprehension” of music.
 It is without a doubt the single most neglected aspect of music training today.
 Many teachers fail to systematically train the ear at all, assuming that training the eyes to learn to read music and the fingers to play are sufficient.

 Yet since music is sound, ear training ought to be the first and foremost task of any developing musician.
 This ought to be self-evident.
 Just as the painter must develop the most acute visual perception and the gourmet chef a refined taste, so must the musician develop acute aural sensitivity.

 Our first essential task as students of music is to “open” our ears.
 This implies learning how listen to music we hear as well as listening to ourselves as we play.
 This latter aspect of ear training is unquestionably one of the most difficult tasks for the developing musician.
 It can take many years to synthesize one’s inner conceptions with the sounds we’re actually producing.
 In other words, until we’re very advanced musicians, the sounds we think we’re making simply aren’t the ones other people are hearing.
 (This aspect of playing music obviously has very much to do with technique, which must at all times be married to the ear.)
 Simply recording ourselves and playing it back will reveal how disparate what we think we’re playing and what we’re actually playing can be.